Carlosrincong/GCP-Cloud-Engineer/CE/README.md

         *   Spot VM instances: these are the lates version of preemptible VM instances with the same pricing model.
 Spot VMs do not have a maximum runtime.
 Spot VM are finite and not always be avaible.
 Like preemptible VMs, it's worth noting that Spot VMs can't live-migrate to become standard VMs while they are running or be set to automatically restart when there is a maintenance event.
 It is often easier to get for smaller machine types
 - Sole-tenant nodes: ideal if you have workloads that require physical isolation from other workloads or virtual machines in order to meet compliance requirements.
 A sole-tenant node is a physical server that is dedicated to hosting VM instances only for your specific project.
 Usefull if you want bring yours operating system licenses.
 - Shielded VM: Shielded VMs offer verifiable integrity to your VM instances, so you can be confident that your instances haven't been compromised by boot or kernel-level malware or rootkits.
 These offers features, like vTPM shielding or sealing, that help prevent data exfiltration. you need to select a shielded image to create these instances.
-- Confidential VMs are a breakthrough technology that allows you to encrypt data in use, while it's been processed.
+- Confidential VMs: Confidentials are a breakthrough technology that allows you to encrypt data in use, while it's been processed.
+- Snapshots: Snapshots are available only to persistent disks and not to local SSDs.
+Snapshots are incremental and automatically compressed.
+Snapshots can be used to **backup critical data into a durable storage** solution to meet application, availability, and recovery requirements.
+Snapshots can also be used to **migrate data** between zones and **transferring data to a different disk type**.

 ## Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread